Tag: Trump

 A second photograph, which also circulated widely and rapidly on social media, shows an equally anguished woman frantically trying to drag the same child and a second toddler away from the gas as it spreads.

 Tear gas – shot at people who were seeking asylum from violence in their home countries.
-Yes, I understand that no country can simply invite in all people who are fleeing violence … Read the rest
+Yes, I understand that no country can simply invite in all people who are fleeing violence in their home countries because that would be billions of people, but there’s plenty of space between that extreme and gassing people seeking asylum.

 The Guardian says Mueller has been amazingly speedy.